Massive fireball erupts as UPS plane crashes at Kentucky airport, leaving 7 dead

 The governor said a business, Kentucky Petroleum Recycling, appeared to be “hit pretty directly,” and a nearby auto parts operation was also affected.

 Eric Richardson stood outside a police training academy where people gathered looking for information about missing loved ones Tuesday night, hoping to find out what had happened to his girlfriend.
-She had been at a metal recycling business near the explosion and wasn't answering her phone, he told the AP.
-Her phone's live location said she was still there.
+She had been at a metal recycling business near the explosion and wasn’t answering her phone, he told The Associated Press.
+Her phone’s live location said she was still there.

 Bobby Whelan, Richardson’s friend, had been in front of her in line, but had left minutes before the explosion.
 He said he was about a quarter mile down the road when he heard what sounded like a bomb exploding.